Whether it’s a morning hike up your local hill, or hiking up Mount Everest, having enough energy is crucial for hikers.

 In addition to adding unnecessary weight, if you’re hiking at altitude, the possibility for your energy drink cans to “explode” is there.

 That’s just one more reason to leave the cans behind and take a lightweight powder instead.

 Ready-to-drink Energy Drinks

-You can check the latest prices on Amazon here. #ad
+You can check the latest Xyience price on Amazon here. #ad

 Powdered Energy Drinks